Juanlu (footballer, born 1980): Levante

 After one year out of football, training with Betis but not registered, Juanlu broke ties with Betis on 12 June 2009, moving to Levante UD on a one-year deal on 28 July.
 In his first season, the veteran enjoyed his best professional year, scoring for the first time in double digits as the Valencian Community team returned to the top division after two years.

 Juanlu appeared in 28 games in 2010–11 as Levante retained their league status, netting three times.
 On 23 October 2011 he scored a brace in a 3–0 away win over Villarreal CF, with his team leading the league early into the campaign.
 In late December, however, whilst playing against Deportivo de La Coruña in the Copa del Rey, he suffered fibula and ankle ligament fracture after a challenge by Borja, going on to be sidelined for three months.

 Juanlu scored twice in 2012–13, in another escape from relegation.
 One of those goals came on 26 May 2013 at the San Mamés Stadium in a 1–0 defeat of Athletic Bilbao, in what was the last goal ever in the ground.
 Late into the season he, alongside Sergio Ballesteros and Gustavo Munúa, was accused by teammate José Barkero of lack of commitment during a 0–4 home loss to Deportivo, which led to several match fixing allegations.

-Later years
+Later career

 On 27 August 2013, aged 33, Juanlu moved abroad for the first time in his career, joining compatriot Jonan García at newly promoted Greek club Kalloni FC.
 After being sparingly used he returned to Spain, joining Córdoba CF on 21 January of the following year.
 He appeared in 16 competitive matches during the campaign, which ended in top-division promotion after a 42-year absence.